radekg/ory-reference-compose/README.md

 }' http://localhost:4467/relation-tuples
 ```

-Check if policy has been created:
+Check if the tuple has been created:

 ```sh
 curl http://localhost:4466/relation-tuples?namespace=default-namespace